23 February - 29 March 2022

 Scientific quality is the fundamental criterion when the Swedish Research Council allocates grants to research.
 Your application is evaluated in competition with the other applications on the basis of the following evaluation criteria.

 As always, some applications will naturally fall on the boundaries between panels, and some research areas are relevant to, and may even be mentioned explicitly by, more than one panel.
 Examples of such areas are Bioinformatics, Biophysics, Biomechanics, Machine learning, and Data Science.
-In these and other cases, you are advised to apply for the panel which best reflects the application's main scientific contribution.
+In these and other cases, applicants are advised to apply for the panel which best reflects the application's main scientific contribution.

 At least three members review and grade your application individually.
 The entire review panel then meets at a review panel meeting to discuss and prioritise the applications, and finally to make a proposal for a decision to the Scientific Council for Natural and Engineering Sciences.